Enable Automatic Filesystem Backups#

 }

-Backups must be explicitly disabled by adding disable_nfs_backups = true
+Backups must be explicitly disabled by adding disable_nfs_backups = true, like so:

 persistent_disks = {